malangadan/Challengers/README.md

   - Career earnings & seasonal prize money
   - Historical win/loss counts
   - Game & set score differentials
-- **NOTE:** You’ll need to download the years 2018‑2024 and place them in a local directory named `tennis_atp/...`, or just clone the repo in the same folder.
+- **NOTE:** You’ll need to make sure the years 2018‑2024 are in the directory named `tennis_atp/...`, or just clone the repo in the same folder.

 ## Problem Statement
 *Can we accurately classify the winner of an upcoming tennis match using historical performance data?* Success will be measured by overall accuracy and betting unit return on an unseen 2025 test set.